wwce/gcp-vmseries-tf-ilbnh-tags/README.md

 ## Topology

-The diagram below shows the topology of the blueprint.
+The diagram below shows the topology of the lab.
 Everything depicted in the diagram is built through Terraform, including the local configuration of the compute resources.

 <p align="center">
     <img src="images/image1.png" width="500">